tensorfreitas/lunatask-mcp/README.md

   - Tasks without scheduled date but with highest priority (2)
   - Tasks without scheduled date but with motivation as "must"
   - Tasks without scheduled date but with eisenhower as 1 (urgent and important)

+Note: There is slight difference between the `now` in LunaTask and `now` here.
+This can create some confusion.
+Currently, now is seen as urgent and not scheduled.
+This will be solved in this future [issue](https://github.com/tensorfreitas/lunatask-mcp/issues/38).

 The reason behind these filters is that if you try to gather all the tasks from the LunaTask API you will easily fill up your LLM context if you have a lot of tasks.
 In the future these could be expanded to include: